CCBDA-UPC/Assignments-2025/Lab06.md

 (Y/n): n
 ```

-That has initialized the container and now you will be creating an environment for the application:

-Running `eb init` creates a configuration file at `.elasticbeanstalk/config.yml`.
+Running `eb init` creates a configuration file at `eb/.elasticbeanstalk/config.yml`.
 You can edit it if necessary.

 ```yaml
 branch-defaults: